kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 **Of course there is no focus.** We need a new definition of the state we call focus.
 And we should work and teach with ever-changing surroundings.
 It makes sense to me to consider the ever-changing as the only steady.

 In my experience a problem with work is that it does not require shifting attention, but rather a very steady, sometimes slow, but most of all consistent pace.
 I am conditioned to continually adapt and change and customize and modify.
 But I don’t always need that when putting in some real, constructive effort.
 So, I live.
 While I divert into less constructive business that satisfies my need for constant distraction.

-A friend of mine (so naar Rik) told me that his way of working is in short but extremely heavy, concentrated spurts of work.
+A friend of mine _(s/o to Rik)_ told me that his way of working is in short but extremely heavy, concentrated spurts of work.
 He would be sedentary in a kind of slumber.
 Resting, but feeding.
 Power-charging the battery for a long boost of energy after which there is another cooling down period.

 I wonder if it makes sense for people to work like this.
 For lithium-ion batteries it is not recommended to use them until completely empty.
 When used this way, they don’t get as old.